Skyray2/Fetch-Assessment/README.md

 Then, I made a .py file called app.py which allows the ML model to be mounted on to website.
 For this file to run I had to call the functions of the
 LSTM model from another .py file titled MyLSTM.py.

+# Instructions for Running the Files

+If the files are directly downloaded from the GitHub repository then, make sure that all the downloaded files are in the same directory.
+Open app.py and run the file.
+You'll be able to find the URL for the website that would be hosted as a local host.

+There is also a link for Docker Hub provided in this repository and the files could be pulled from Docker